This post refers to the upgraded version of the Universal Bot offered since the ver7.3 of the platform, for the older version click here.

 Since the universal Bot links together many standard Bots, the natural language processing settings may have to be optimized for several user utterances to accurately recognize the relevant bot and intent.

 Testing the universal bot is similar to testing a standard bot where you type a user utterance and analyze the results.
-However, in case of the universal bots, you see not just the shortlisted intents for the utterance but also the bots to which they belong.
+However, in the case of the universal bots, you see not just the shortlisted intents for the utterance but also the bots to which they belong.
 The name of the bot is prefixed to the intent in the following syntax: Bot Name: Task Name.

 Before you begin